DUNE-DAQ/docs/docs/packages/wibmod/README.md

 The DAQ application framework keeps track to the DAQ state (which is not the detector state!) and makes sanity checks at this level.
 This is an extension to the wibmod code that may be considered.

-That said, an argument could be made that `WIBModule` should perhaps track the last-programmed state and allow changes to this state, rather than requiring the entire WIB state be fully specified for each configuration.
-Such arguments should be regarded with great caution, because `WIBModule` is the wrong place to track detector state, and will not preserve it across control software restarts.
+That said, an argument could be made that `WIBConfigurator` should perhaps track the last-programmed state and allow changes to this state, rather than requiring the entire WIB state be fully specified for each configuration.
+Such arguments should be regarded with great caution, because `WIBConfigurator` is the wrong place to track detector state, and will not preserve it across control software restarts.